Knowing How to Write Effective Investor Updates Is More Important Than Founders Think

 If the idea of putting together an investor update feels like a burden, we invite you to put yourself in your investor’s shoes.
-They’ve taken a calculated risk by investing in your company, you kind of owe it to them to keep them looped in.
-You never know when you may need help from your investors in the future.
-Regular updates help to build trust and keep investors engaged in what you’re doing.
+They’ve taken a calculated risk by investing in your company; you kind of owe it to them to keep them looped in.

-Failing to provide investor updates is simply poor form; however, you may also be legally obligated to provide updates.
-The frequency at which they must occur, and the information required depends on the type of offering used to raise investments.
 At MicroVentures, we generally ask the companies we have made primary investments in to provide us with quarterly updates that we may pass on to our investors.
 Under SEC regulations, companies who raise via Regulation Crowdfunding are obligated to provide an annual report for investors on their website that must be filed within 120 days of the fiscal year covered by the report.
-There are a few circumstances after which a company may no longer be required to provide an annual report, and Reg CF issuers should review their obligations on an annual basis.
-(Learn more about the specifics involved in reporting on Regulation Crowdfunding offerings.)

-What do I need to include?
+What Do I Need to Include?

 Executive Summary